 Can’t you just mail a check into the bank that financed the car in the first place?
 The short answer based on my research and experience is no, you can’t.
 If you called up the financial services corporation functioning as a bank that controls your lease, it’s likely they are not a retail bank and thusly can’t offer consumer-facing services.
 A car dealership is usually the bank that is franchised to handle the direct transaction of selling you the car.
 Thusly, car dealerships have the leverage to charge you the lease fees mentioned above.

 The good news is that you CAN buy out your car lease from any dealership linked to your manufacturer (e.g, a Toyota dealer if you lease a Toyota.
 A Honda dealer if you lease a Honda, etc.) Given this, many dealers will negotiate their version of an inspection fee down in order to get you into their “family.”
-This is likely due to the other area where car dealerships make much of their money: servicing your car and selling you a warranty.
+Car companies make almost 50% of their money off servicing automobiles.
+They also make a pretty penny selling you additional warranties.

 Do you need to buy an additional warranty